DevL/potency/output/md/Character Options/Traits.md

 ## Deadly Accuracy
 _Requires perception 3 and ranged combat 3._
 With pinpoint accuracy, your missiles always seem to hit where it hurts the most.
 You increase your physical damage caused by ranged weapons with 1B.
+If your physical damage already has 3B, you may instead re-roll a failed damage roll per turn.

 > Noomeron raised her bow, breathed out and hit the beast right between the eyes.